 LATE AFTERNOON: KAGOSHIMA’S DOWNTOWN AREA

 The final stop on your Kagoshima itinerary is the city’s downtown area.
-Just jump off the tram or City View Bus on your way back to the train station.
+Just jump on the tram or City View Bus from Kagoshima Port.

 Tenmonkan in the downtown area is awash with restaurants, some of which specialise in Kagoshima cuisine, plus shops and boutiques.

 One of the city’s best-known shrines, Terukuni Shrine, is a 10-minute walk.
 Next to the Terukuni Shrine is the Kagoshima Prefectural Museum, the city’s natural history museum.